m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 For example, if Alice and Bob are sending email between one another, there is a potential - a threat - that Eve might be able to hear that communication.

-There are various packet sniffing tools, such as [Wireshark](https://www.wireshark.org/) and [tcpdump](https://www.tcpdump.org/manpages/tcpdump.1.html), that set a machine’s network interface card into *promiscuous mode*.
+There are various packet sniffing tools, such as [Wireshark](https://www.wireshark.org/) and [tcpdump](https://www.tcpdump.org/manpages/tcpdump.1.html), that set a machine's network interface card into *promiscuous mode*.

 If Eve has her network card in promiscuous mode, she might be able to hear some of the packets that are flooded on the local area network and, if she is on the same LAN as Alice and Bob, some of those packets may be for their communication.

-It’s worth thinking about how different types of traffic might reveal important information about communication.
+It's worth thinking about how different types of traffic might reveal important information about communication.

 The ability to see DNS lookups would provide the attacker information about what websites you are visiting.
 The ability to capture packet headers might give the attacker information about what types of applications you are using.
 The ability to capture a full packet payload would allow an attacker to effectively see everything you are sending on the network.